-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 }

-React styling looks a lot like regular CSS but there are key differences.
+React styling looks a lot like regular CSS, but there are some key differences.
 For example,

 headerStyle is an object literal.
 We can’t use semicolons like we normally do.
 Also, a number of CSS declarations have been changed in order to make them compatible with JavaScript syntax.
 For example, instead of